Meet the College's Sustainability leads, Lisa Page and Jacob Krzanowski.

 Choosing Wisely is an international campaign that seeks to embed a culture in which patients and clinicians regularly discuss the clinical value and effectiveness of treatments or interventions with the explicit aim of reducing the amount of inappropriate clinical activity.

-The sustainability committee will be leading this campaign by developing lists of interventions whose value we should question.
+The Sustainability and Planetary Health Committee will be leading this campaign by developing lists of interventions whose value we should question.
 This will be done through collaboration with the Academic Faculty.

 Please join the network if you would like to stay abreast of what is happening for sustainability in mental health.